yuyutomi/jsdom-mod-dom-editing-lab-nyc-fe-071018/README.md

 ## Moving On

-When you're ready to leave this lab, run `learn` from the command line.
+When you're ready to leave this lab, end the `httpserver` server by typing "Control + C." Run `learn` from the command line.
 If the test pass, enter `learn submit`.
 You'll then be prompted to move on.

 ## Conclusion